Account

 Status overview

-The at-a-glance dashboard: every recurring inspection, maintenance item, and AD as a color-coded card — red = overdue, amber = due soon, green = current — with days and hours remaining.
+The at-a-glance dashboard: every recurring inspection, maintenance item, and AD as a color-coded card — red = overdue, amber = due soon, green = current— with days and hours remaining — plus, where there's enough flying history, an approximate calendar datefor the hours to run out.
 It's a read-only rollup of your maintenance forecast and recurring ADs; each card links to where you manage it.

 Maintenance forecast